arnisoph/saltbox-vagrant/README.rst

 Additional resources
 --------------------

-See `Configuration Management with SaltStack <https://www.inovex.de/fileadmin/files/Vortraege/configuration-management-with-saltstack-arnold-bechtold-slac-2014.pdf>`_ for slides that have some useful information.
+* `Configuration Management with SaltStack <https://www.inovex.de/fileadmin/files/Vortraege/configuration-management-with-saltstack-arnold-bechtold-slac-2014.pdf>`_
+* `Saltbox: A SaltStack sandbox environment <https://arnoldbechtoldt.com/blog/saltbox-a-saltstack-sandbox-environment>`_

 Please see https://github.com/bechtoldt/vagrant-devenv for some more bits of information about the vagrant VM.